sbalghari/HyprDots/README.md

 This project is licensed under the GPL-3.0 license.
 For more details, please refer to the [LICENSE](https://github.com/sbalghari/HyprDots/blob/main/LICENSE) file.

-## Special Thanks
+## Acknowledgment

-A huge shoutout to these projects for inspiration and contributions to the Hyprland ecosystem.
+A special thanks to these projects for inspiration and contributions to the Hyprland ecosystem.

 - [ML4W](https://github.com/mylinuxforwork/dotfiles)
 - [JaKooLit's Hyprland-Dots](https://github.com/JaKooLit/Hyprland-Dots)